ucphhpc/migrid-user-docs/docs/sections/sif/signup/index.rst

 - Then click "Yes (allow)".

-You are now registered as an ERDA user.
+You are now registered as a SIF user.

-.. _erda-signup-external:
+.. _sif-signup-external:
 Sign up as an external collaboration partner
 ============================================

-Go to `ERDA <https://erda.ku.dk/>`_ and click on the *External Users* tab, before clicking "Sign up".
+Go to `SIF <https://sif.ku.dk/>`_ and click on the *External Users* tab, before clicking "Sign up".

 You will be required to complete the form with your details: